Magnon-assisted photon-phonon conversion in the presence of the structured environments: Model and the effective Hamiltonian

 up to the second order of the coupling strengths $g$ or $G$.
 Eventually the effective Hamiltonian in Eq.~\eqref{He12} can be written as

 The effective Hamiltonian extended to the whole Hilbert space of photon and phonon is therefore found to be

 Here

 is the effective coupling strength for the two modes, which is in the same order as the deviation $\delta$ of the avoided level-crossing point from $\omega_b$.
-More importantly, both $\tilde{G}$ and $\delta$ are Fock-state independent that is the key to a generic conversion rather than the state transfer in special subspaces.
-It should be emphasised that the similar effective Hamiltonian could also be obtained by adiabatic elimination~\cite{ae1,ae2,ae3} in analog hybrid systems.
+More importantly, both $\tilde{G}$ and $\delta$ are Fock-state independent and robust to the variation in the magnon occupation-number, which is the key to a generic conversion rather than the state transfer in special subspaces.
+It should be emphasised that the same effective Hamiltonian could also be obtained by adiabatic elimination~\cite{ae1,ae2,ae3} in analog hybrid systems.
+The adiabatic-elimination technique forces the steady value of the fast variables into the dynamical equation to inversely obtain the effective Hamiltonian and then calculate the system shift $\delta$ and the effective coupling strength $g_{\rm eff}$ through some optimization procedure in the interested subspace.
+While the preceding treatment provides an alternative bottom-up approach to firstly derive these parameters and then obtain the effective Hamiltonian.

 The effective Hamiltonian in Eq.~(\ref{Heff}) is conserved in the excitation number, so that it can be written in a block-diagonal matrix formation on the Fock-state basis.
 For example, if we focus on the single-exciton subspace $\{|001\rangle\equiv|0\rangle_a|0\rangle_m|1\rangle_b,|100\rangle\}$ in which the magnon remains at the ground state, then we can have an $X$-gate: